 We all like to eat.
 Food is necessary for survival, and it also often tastes good and satisfies sometimes mysterious cravings.
 There’s nothing wrong with liking food.
 However, many of the food products available today contain excessive chemicals, filler products and other unhealthy items that make them damaging to your health.
-Here are some tips on what foods you should eat if you want to stay healthy.
+Here are some tips on what foods you should eat and smart dietary habits to adopt if you want to stay healthy.
 While this is in no way a complete list, it’s a good start.

 1. Choose Unrefined Whole Foods; Avoid Processed Foods

 The health potential of food is defined by how close it is to its natural origins.
 Any food loses nutritional value with processing.
 Commercially processed foods are low in nutrition and are the chief source of excessive dietary glucose, abnormal fats, and toxins that define an average American diet.
 The first and most important step in changing to a healthier diet is getting rid of them.